Emerald & EFMD outstanding doctoral research awards

 No. You do not need to submit your full thesis.
 The judges’ decision will be based on your ability to succinctly summarise the most important parts of your research in relation to the judging criteria.

-- Details of any papers published or presented based on your thesis research, if applicable.
+- Details of any papers published or presented based on your thesis research.

 It should answer the following three questions: